The TCP receiver is a high-throughput ingestion-only API for QuestDB. Here are some key facts about the service:

 0.5 by default so if the table has a commit lag of

 30 seconds.
 The fraction used to derive the commit

 interval can be set by the below configuration parameter.

-default commit interval of
+0, the default commit interval of

 To ease understanding of how time interval interacts with commit lag, let's look at how real-time data stream will become visible.
 The wall clock is roughly aligned with time in the data stream in real-time data.
 Let's assume that table has a commit lag value of 60 seconds and a commit interval of 20 seconds.
 After the first 60 seconds of ingestion, ILP will attempt to commit 3 times.
 After each attempt, there will be no data visible to the application.
 This is because all the data will fall within the lag interval.

 On the 4th commit, which would occur, 80 seconds after the data stream begins, the application will see the first 20 seconds of the data, with the remaining 60 seconds uncommitted.
 Each subsequent commit will reveal more data in 20-second increments.
 It should be noted that both commit lag and commit interval should be carefully chosen with both data visibility and ingestion performance in mind.

 TCP receiver makes use of 3 logical thread pools:

 line.tcp.io.worker.count, threads responsible for handling incoming TCP connections and parsing received ILP messages

 - shared pool -